-Smart Cities Internet of Things Innovation (SCITI) Labs: Request for Innovators
+Smart Cities Internet of Things Innovation Labs (SCITI Labs): Request for Innovators

-The U.S. Department of Homeland Security (DHS) Science and Technology Directorate (S&T) First Responders Group (FRG) is partnering with the SCITI Labs team to prototype internet of things (IoT) and smart city technologies for emergency response and management.
+The U.S. Department of Homeland Security (DHS) Science & Technology Directorate (S&T) is partnering with the SCITI Labs team to prototype IoT Sensors, Platforms and Control Systems for DHS component users and emergency response/public safety personnel.
 This effort focuses on extensive validation and go-to-market support through industry partners.
-SCITI Labs creates an accelerated pathway to market through prototype funding and access to first responders (end users) across the United States.
-This initiative aims to have smart city and IoT capabilities commercially available for first responders by 2020.
-The call for applications will be open for submissions beginning January 4, 2018 through February 15, 2018.
+SCITI Labs creates an accelerated pathway to market through our Commercial First Innovation™ research, providing prototype funding and access to end users across the United States.
+This initiative aims to have advanced capabilities commercially available to users by 2020 for initial technology areas and beginning the prototype process for later technology area additions, with market presence in 18-24 months.
+The call for applications will be open for submissions during the period shown for each area.

-The SCITI Labs team (CIT and partners Smart City Works and TechNexus) are seeking capabilities to support first responders in three designated areas.
-Selected performers will be funded for a first cut prototype, and some of those will be down-selected for a second funded validation prototype over a total period of 18 months.
-The goal at the end of the second round of prototyping is commercially-relevant capabilities that are also ready as a minimum viable product for initial field validation with responders.
+The SCITI Labs team (CIT and partners Smart City Works and TechNexus) are seeking capabilities to support first responders and DHS component users in specific technology areas listed below.
+Selected performers may be sequentially funded for up to three prototype and test/validation cycles over a period of 18-24 months.
+The goal is commercially-relevant capabilities that are also ready as a minimum viable product for initial field validation with DHS users.

-Submitted concepts will be evaluated on the following criteria: ability for initial product to be available in a commercial market within the required schedule, mission fit, technology innovation, projected unit pricing, availability of non-Governmental revenue to support ongoing evolution of key technology (such as provided by adjacent commercial markets), company credentials, and other criteria.
-Our philosophy, as reflected in these criteria, is “commercial-first”, a bias towards products developed for commercial markets that can be quickly adapted to meet the needs of the responder community.
+Submitted concepts will be evaluated on the following criteria: ability for initial product to be available in a commercial market within the required schedule; mission fit; technology innovation; projected unit pricing; availability of non-Governmental revenue to support ongoing evolution of key technology (such as provided by adjacent commercial markets); company credentials; and other criteria as may be considered appropriate.
+Our philosophy as reflected in these criteria is “commercial-first”, a bias towards products developed for commercial markets that can be quickly adapted to meet the needs of the responder or DHS component user communities.